-Qualified Business Attorneys Offering Years of Experience with Non-Disclosure Agreements in Florida and Pennsylvania
+Offering Years of Experience with Non-Disclosure and Non-Compete Agreements

 As a business owner or professional, you have a lot of important information that must be kept private and confidential.
 This can range from sensitive personal information provided by clients or customers, to medical information provided by patients, client lists, proprietary formulas and trade secrets.

 There are many businesses and professions where confidentiality is essential.
 In these cases, you may opt to require your employees, independent contractors, subcontractors, volunteers, fellow business partners or affiliates and even clients to sign a non-disclosure agreement.
 Also called an NDA or confidentiality agreement, this is a legally binding contract that provides you or your business with legal recourse in the event that confidential information is disclosed.